Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Proof of Section 4: deriving the Nash equilibrium

 The last result follows by plugging-in these expressions in the corresponding equations. \end{proof}

-\section{Proof of Theorem \ref{thm:revBuyerInThreshStrategy}}
+\subsection{Proof of Theorem \ref{thm:revBuyerInThreshStrategy}}

-More formally, the game we are considering is the following: all bidders have the same value distribution $F_X$.
-The mechanism is a lazy second price auction with reserve price equal to the monopoly price of bidders' bid distributions.
-We denote by $\beta_1,...,\beta_n$ the bidding strategies used by each player and by $U_i(\beta_1,...,\beta_n)$ the utility of bidder $i$ when using $\beta_i$.
-We say that strategy $\beta$ is a symmetric Nash equilibrium for this game if for all bidding strategies $\hat{\beta}$ and for all bidders $i$, if all players except bidder $i$ are using $\beta$,

-We can reuse the same type of formulas we introduced in the previous subsection to compute the expected utility of each bidder.
-We focus on bidder $i$.
-We note $G_\beta$ the distribution of the maximum bid of the competitors of bidder $i$.
-The distribution of the highest bid of the competition depends now on the strategy of bidder i.
-With this notation,

-As in the previous setting, we can compute directional derivatives when $\hat{\beta} = \beta + t\rho$.
-We can find different sorts of Bayes-Nash equilibria depending on the class of function bidders are optimizing in.
-We call them \emph{restricted Nash equilibrium} since they are equilibrium in a restricted class of bidding strategies.
-In practice, bidders may not be able or willing to implement all possible bidding strategies.
-They often limit themselves to strategies that are easy to practically implement.

-We have obtained results on \emph{restricted Nash equilibria} when the bidders restrict themselves to the class of linear shading or affine shading, though we do not present them here as they are a bit tangential to the main thrust of this paper.
-We detail the results on a larger and more interesting class of functions: the class of thresholded bidding strategies that we introduced in Definition \ref{definition_thresholded_strategies}.
-We assume that bidders can choose any strategies in this large class of functions.

-Our first theorem on a Nash equilibrium between bidders is the following: \begin{theorem} We consider the symmetric setting where all the bidders have the same value distributions.
+\begin{customthm}{\ref{thm:revBuyerInThreshStrategy}} We consider the symmetric setting where all the bidders have the same value distributions.
 We assume for simplicity that the distribution is supported on [0,1].
 Suppose this distribution has density that is continuous at 0 and 1 with $f(1)\neq 0$ and X has a distribution for which $\psi_X$ crosses 0 exactly once and is positive beyond that crossing point.

 There is a unique symmetric Nash equilibrium in the class of thresholded bidding strategies defined in Definition \ref{definition_thresholded_strategies}.
-It is found by solving Equation \eqref{eq:keyEqThreshStratAllStrategic} to determine $r^*$ and bidding truthfully beyond $r^*$
+It is found by solving Equation \eqref{app:eq:keyEqThreshStratAllStrategic} to determine $r^*$ and bidding truthfully beyond $r^*$

 Moreover, if all the bidders are playing this strategy corresponding to the unique Nash equilibrium, the revenue of the seller is the same as in a second price auction with no reserve price.
 The same is true of the utility of the buyers.